 Regulation brings credibility to the profession.
 Practitioners of a regulated profession are subject to a code of ethics and standards of practice, and complete the Continuing Competence Program (CCP) annually.

-Self-regulation of a profession also provides public transparency as all College members are listed on an online register, which lists their registration status, discipline history (if any), restrictions on their practice (if any) and employer contact information.
+Self-regulation of a profession also provides public transparency as all College registrants are listed on an online register, which lists their registration status, discipline history (if any), restrictions on their practice (if any) and employer contact information.

 How is the College Administered?